 Like many other squat variations, the Smith machine squat is an ideal tool for muscle endurance training and muscle hypertrophy stimulation.

 The Smith squat is not so different from the traditional squat.
 The only difference between the two is the use of the Smith machine.

 What is the Smith machine, anyway?

-The Smith machine is a weight-training machine that consists of a barbell fixed within steel rails- like a bench press-.
+The Smith machine is a weight-training machine that consists of a barbell fixed within steel rails.
 The Smith machine offers a limited vertical range of motion and can be used for many exercises other than the squat.

 The Smith machine can weigh between 6 to 45 pounds, but on average, however, a Smith machine barbell weighs 15lbs to 25lbs.
 This wonder machine might be an everyday gym necessity now, but it dates as far back as 1950.
 Invented by an American man named Jack LaLanne, the Smith machine has received mixed reviews since it became mainstream equipment in every commercial gym.

 The bar on a Smith machine is beginner-friendly and easy to master but might as well get you stuck on a fitness plateau.
 Without switching the weight for a heavier one, if you choose to use the Smith machine, you will be stuck working in the same weight at every workout session.

 The Smith machine does not allow a change of plane of motion from the set vertical range of the machine.